In one section of the quarry wall at Dinosaur National Monument, you can touch the dinosaur bones. ©Laurel Kallenbach

 The famous, 150-foot-long quarry wall is embedded with more than 1,500 fossilized dinosaur bones.
 It’s literally a log jam from an ancient river where dinosaurs drank and hunted…and died.

-Having recently been on a Dino Dig, I can’t imagine how many years it would take for paleontologists to excavate this many fossils.
-(And work still goes on nearby; a team recently discovered an ichthyosaur, a giant marine reptile.)
+The quarry is preserved to show the bones located exactly as they were found, and high-tech touch screens allow you to zoom in for a close-up view of a particular bit of skeleton.
+Having recently been on a Dino Dig just outside of Fruita, Colorado, I can’t imagine how many years it would take for paleontologists to excavate this many fossils.
+(And work still continues to go on nearby; a team recently discovered an Ichthyosaur, a giant marine reptile.)

-As my brother, David, and I entered the quarry hall, there was dino-magic in the air.
-A little girl let go of her father’s hand and skipped over to the fossil wall.
+A young girl nearby let go of her father’s hand and skipped over to the fossil wall.
 “I’m so excited!
-I can’t believe these are real dinosaurs,” she said, petting a tibia bone in the okay-to-touch zone.
+I can’t believe these are real dinosaurs,” she said while petting a tibia bone in the okay-to-touch zone.

-To help us make sense of the jumbled hodgepodge of bones, which belong to at least seven species of Jurassic-era dinosaurs, David and I used a guide booklet, “What Kind of a Bone Is That?”
-(It cost us just $1 at the Visitor’s Center.)
-The two of us reverted to full dino-nerd mode: we spent a couple of hours ID-ing interesting bones, like the sacrum and back plate of Stegosaurus.
-At the end, we just sit on a bench and speechlessly gaze at the magnificent, intact skull of Camarasaurus, a gigantic plant-eater.
+The two of us reverted to full dino-nerd mode: we spent a couple of hours ID-ing interesting bones, including the sacrum and back plate of Stegosaurus.
+At the end of our exploration, we just sat on a bench and speechlessly gazed at the magnificent, intact skull of Camarasaurus, a gigantic plant-eater.

 When I asked Ranger Small who gets most excited when they come into this hallowed hall of ancient bones, she replied: “Dinosaurs bring out the kid in all of us.”